 Mohs micrographic surgery is used to remove skin cancer from the face, scalp, hands, feet and other sensitive areas of the body.
 In the hands of experienced physicians, the procedure is highly successful and results in minimal damage to surrounding healthy tissue.

 Mohs surgery is often cited as having the highest cure rate for the most common type of skin cancer, basal cell carcinoma.
-It is also highly effective for recurrent basal cell carcinoma and offers the highest cure rate for these cancers, as well.
+It’s also effective in the treatment of recurrent basal cell carcinoma, squamous cell carcinomas and more rare skin cancers.

-- Examination of the tissue by the surgeon/pathologist to determine if there are cancer cells present.
+- Examination of the tissue by the surgeon to determine if there are cancer cells present